404Piyush/TMS/README.md

 ## Usage

 - **/get-mail**: Generate a temporary email address.
-- **/domains**: Get a list of domains used by the temporary email service.
+- **/domains**: Get a list of domains the temporary email service uses.
 - **Buttons**:
   - **🔄️ Refresh Inbox**: Check if there are new emails.
   - **©️ Copy Mail**: Copy the current email address to the clipboard.